hanscappelle/windfoil-wind-finder-android-app/README.md

 ## Upcoming Features & Bugs

-- (feature) config for how many days in the past
+- (feature) also show weather information from the past
-- (feature) Implement notifications for weather alerts
+- (feature) implement notifications for weather alerts
 - (bug) on missing data in detail no clear indication on how to navigate back
 - (feature) show date of when data was fetched to indicate a refresh is needed